-Enjoy the Moss, but Get Rid of the Mould and Mildew- During Japan`s Rainy Season (soon to begin!)
+Enjoy the Moss, but Get Rid of the Mold and Mildew- During Japan`s Rainy Season

 By Avi Landau